Raf-VH/maincontact-webhook/README.md

 10. Create autoflow that uses the communication system

-Note: For more detailed explaination how to setup this project from zero, go to `Blueprint Webhook`
+Note: For more detailed explaination how to setup this project from zero, go to `Technical Documentation`